 R. Shayna Rosenbaum, Department of Psychology, Faculty of Health and core member of the Vision: Science to Applications (VISTA) program is a Tier 2 VISTA York Research Chair in the Cognitive Neuroscience of Memory.
 Combining the study of brain-damaged patients with brain imaging and innovative cognitive tests, she has shown how different forms of memory are represented in the brain and how they contribute to other functions from decision making to social interaction.
 She is harnessing this knowledge to develop strategies to help healthy older adults and patients overcome memory loss.

-Amro Zayed, assistant professor in the Department of Biology, Faculty of Science, was awarded a Tier 2 York Research Chair in Genomics.
+Amro Zayed, Department of Biology, Faculty of Science, was awarded a Tier 2 York Research Chair in Genomics.
 Zayed’s research group sequences the genomes of thousands of bees to identify mutations that influence their economically and ecologically relevant traits.
 Zayed’s program aims to improve the health of Canadian honey bees, which will increase the sustainability and security of Canada’s food supply.